Dash-Industry-Forum/DASH-IF-IOP/90-Security.inc.md

 In live services new [=periods=] may be added over time, with potentially different [=DRM system configuration=] and [=required capability sets=], making it necessary to re-execute the selection process.

-Note: If a new [=period=] has significantly different requirements in terms of [=DRM system configuiration=] or the [=required capability sets=], the media pipeline may need to be re-initialized to play the new [=period=].
+Note: If a new [=period=] has significantly different requirements in terms of [=DRM system configuration=] or the [=required capability sets=], the media pipeline may need to be re-initialized to play the new [=period=].
 This may result in a glitch/pause at the period boundary.
 The specifics are implementation-dependant.

 The default [=DRM system configuration=] in the MPD of a live service can change over time.
 DASH clients are not expected to re-execute DRM workflows if the default [=DRM system configuration=] in the [=MPD=] changes for an [=adaptation set=] that has already been processed in the past.
 Such changes will only affect clients that are starting playback.